Jill Tietjen

 Jill S. Tietjen (born 1954) is an American electrical engineer, consultant, women's advocate, author, and speaker.
 She is the president and CEO of Technically Speaking, Inc., an electric utilities consulting firm which she founded in Greenwood Village, Colorado, in 2000.
-She has written or co-authored ten books and more than 100 technical papers.
+She has written or co-authored fourteen books and more than 100 technical papers.
 A strong advocate for the participation of women and girls in the STEM fields, she establishes scholarships for women in engineering and technology, and nominates women for awards and halls of fame.
-She was inducted into the Colorado Women's Hall of Fame in 2010 and the Colorado Authors' Hall of Fame in 2019.
+She was inducted into the Colorado Women's Hall of Fame in 2010 and the Colorado Authors Hall of Fame in 2019, and elected to the National Academy of Construction in 2022.

 Early life and education

 She was born Karen Jill Stein in Newport News, Virginia, in 1954.
 She is the oldest of four children.
 Her father, a PhD in engineering, worked at NASA.

 She graduated from Hampton High School and entered the third class opened to women at the University of Virginia, in 1972.
 She graduated in 1976 with a major in applied mathematics and minor in electrical engineering.
 She was one of the first 10 women to graduate in engineering from that university.
 She began working at Duke Power Company in Charlotte, North Carolina, and went on to earn her MBA at the University of North Carolina at Charlotte in 1979.